 Guest oboist Nancy Ambrose King is professor of oboe and chair of the Winds & Percussion Department at the University of Michigan.
 She was previously associate professor and University Scholar at the University of Illinois, Urbana-Champaign and served as the first female President of the International Double Reed Society.

-She won first prize in the Third New York International Competition for Solo Oboists, held in 1995.
+Ms. King won first prize in the Third New York International Competition for Solo Oboists, held in 1995.
 She has appeared as soloist throughout the United States and abroad, including performances with the St. Petersburg, Russia, Philharmonic, Prague Chamber Orchestra, Janacek Philharmonic, Tokyo Chamber Orchestra, Puerto Rico Symphony, Orchestra of the Swan in Birmingham, England, Festival Internacionale de Musica in Buenos Aires, New York String Orchestra, Amarillo Symphony, Cayuga Chamber Orchestra, and Sinfonia da Camera.
 She has performed as recitalist in Weill Recital Hall and as soloist at Lincoln Center and Carnegie Hall.
 She has recorded nine CDs of works for the oboe on Boston Records, Cala Records, Equilibrium, Naxos and Centaur Records.
 Recent releases include “Global Reflections” recorded with the Prague Chamber Orchestra and featuring the works of Strauss, Skalkottas, Sierra, and Foss, as well as the premiere of Jennifer Higdon’s Oboe Concerto with the University of Michigan Symphony Band and a Youtube video channel, “Trois Trios/Deux Duos” with colleagues Jeffrey Lyman, bassoon and Martin Katz, piano.
 She can also be heard in performances on the Athena, Arabesque, and CBS Masterworks labels.
-She was a finalist in the Fernand Gillet Oboe Competition held in Graz, Austria, and has been heard as soloist on WQXR radio in New York City and NPR’s “Performance Today”.
+She was a finalist in the Fernand Gillet Oboe Competition held in Graz, Austria, and has been heard as soloist on WQXR radio in New York City and NPR’s “Performance Today.”

-She is on the faculty of the Sarasota Music Festival, has appeared as a recitalist throughout the world and was a member of the jury for the esteemed 2009 Barbirolli Oboe Competition and the 2016 Muri, Switzerland Competition.
+Ms. King is on the faculty of the Sarasota Music Festival, has appeared as a recitalist throughout the world and was a member of the jury for the esteemed 2009 Barbirolli Oboe Competition and the 2016 Muri, Switzerland Competition.
 Ms. King has written a highly successful e-book for Apple I-Tunes titled “Making Oboe Reeds from Start to Finish with Nancy Ambrose King.”

 Hear Ms. King perform Benjamin Britten’s 6 Metamorphoses After Ovid for Solo Oboe: